ArshadAman/master-django/DailyNotes.md

 💡 Use HTTP's Built-in Caching: Don't reinvent the wheel.
 Your API can send an ETag (a hash of the response content) or Last-Modified header.
 The client can then send this back in the next request.
 If the data hasn't changed, your server can respond with a super-fast, empty 304 Not Modified status, saving bandwidth and server time.

 #Django #DjangoRESTFramework #Python #Backend #WebDevelopment #API #Scalability #SoftwareArchitecture

+## Your DRF Serializer Might Be Killing Your Performance 🐢
+Django REST Framework serializers are fantastic for converting your models to JSON, but they can easily become the source of a major performance bottleneck: the N+1 query problem.

+This often happens in two ways:

+Nested Serializers: If you nest an AuthorSerializer inside an ArticleSerializer, DRF will run a separate query to fetch the author for every single article in your list.

+SerializerMethodField: If your get_<field_name>() method performs a database query (like obj.tags.count()), it will also run one query for every single article.

+This turns your API into a "chatty" application that floods your database with dozens of small, inefficient queries, leading to slow response times.

+The Solution: Pre-fetch and Annotate ⚡
+The golden rule of high-performance DRF is to make your serializers "dumb."
+A serializer should only be responsible for formatting data, not fetching it.

+The view is responsible for providing all the data the serializer will ever need in the initial queryset.

+Python

+# In your view:
+queryset = Article.objects.select_related('author').annotate(
+    tag_count=Count('tags')
+)
+select_related('author'): Pre-fetches the author data with a JOIN.
+The nested AuthorSerializer can now use this data without making a new query.

+annotate(tag_count=Count('tags')): Pre-calculates the tag count at the database level and attaches it to each article object.
+A simple serializers.IntegerField() in your serializer can then display this value directly.

+By doing this, you can reduce your query count from 2N+1 to just 2, resulting in a dramatically faster and more scalable API.